ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S3-kubernetes-03-networking-service-discovery/README.md

-# Hands-on Kubernetes-03 : Kubernetes Networking and Service Discovery
+# Hands-on Kubernetes-03: Kubernetes Networking and Service Discovery

-Purpose of this hands-on training is to give students the knowledge of Kubernetes Services.
+The purpose of this hands-on training is to give students the knowledge of Kubernetes Services.

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end of this hands-on training, students will be able to;

 - Explain the benefits of logically grouping `Pods` with `Services` to access an application.